ChinnoDog/chinnodog.github.io/_drafts/Running Linux on Thin Volumes.md

 [^6]: Grub does not currently support booting from a thin volume.
 If your /boot volume is on LVM it must be a standard volume and not part of the thin pool.

 [^7]: See `lvmthin(7)``

+[^8]: Some flavors of Linux also require a /boot partition.
+This is unfortunate since grub has long supported booting from LVM.
+Make the /boot partition big enough so you don't run out of space for kernels and initramfs.
+On many systems this is 1GB.